tiled

 >>> client.keys()[1:3] # Access just the keys for entries 1:3.

-All the same methods work for values
+All the same methods work for values, which return string representations of the container contents:

 >>> client.values()[1:3] # Access the values (which may be more expensive).